repl-acement/repl-acement/README.md

 The server part exposes a shared PREPL, accessible via a web socket.

-A limited set of commands are supported on the socket:
+A limited set of commands will be supported on the socket:

 - [ ] save
 - [ ] eval